 Pro Tips

-- Layer a wreath over a mirror with a silk ribbon—instant holiday without screaming Santa.
+- Layer a small wreath over a mirror with a silk ribbon for a soft hint of the season without anything too literal.

-- Cluster small mirrors on a narrow wall to create a reflective gallery.
+- Cluster small mirrors on a narrow wall to create a reflective little gallery.

 5. Evergreen Moments: Wreaths, Garlands, and Branches